OData/v3ProtocolDocument/OData.markdown

 The metadata for a Named Resource Stream is determined by the service.
 The client is not able to modify the metadata.

-If the stream is editable, the metadata will include an edit URI.
+If the stream is editable, the metadata will include an edit URL.

 Named streams are not deletable or directly creatable by the client.
 The service owns their lifetime.
 The client MAY request to set the stream data to empty (0 bytes).

 #### 7.3.6.2.1 Edit Resource Data ######

-To change the data for a named stream, the client MUST send a PUT request to the edit URI.
+To change the data for a named stream, the client MUST send a PUT request to the edit URL.

 If the stream metadata includes an ETag value, the client SHOULD include an If-Match header with the ETag value.